-Students are expected to participate in all components of the class and will be evaluated on the quality and quantity of discussion.
-Each student is expected to read all of the assigned materials in advance for each class and have prepared written comments and questions for class discussion.
+Students are expected to participate in all components of the class.
+Each student is expected to read all of the assigned materials in advance for each class and be prepared to have written comments and answer questions.
 Contributions should reflect knowledge of the reading assignments or other sources.